-Chapter 2 Moving From Crimson 3.0
+Chapter 2 Moving to Crimson 3.2

-This chapter provides a quick guide on how to migrate your database from Crimson 3.0 to Crimson 3.1, and lists some of the new features that you are likely to use.
+This chapter provides a quick guide on how to migrate your database from earlier versions of Crimson to Crimson 3.2, and lists some of the new features that you are likely to use.
 It also explains some of the differences between the hardware supported by the two versions and how these will impact database import.
 If you are a new user, you may skip this chapter and move straight on to the chapter on Crimson Basics.